Sticio/Devotion-Bot/README.md

 # Overview

 This is a simple Discord bot that sends a daily devotional message to a designated channel.
 It is built using Python, Docker, and the discord.py library.
 The bot allows users to set a channel for automatic devotional messages and also provides a manual command to retrieve the day's devotional.
 This bot can be self-hosted on an Unraid server or any machine with Docker support.
+I manually compiled all the quotes for each day of the year.
+I made this from a Classical Protestant perspective so you'll see anyone from St. Ephraim to a Thomas Watson and so forth.